 The hamstrings are the muscle group which forms the back of the thigh.
 They are commonly injured in sports involving sudden bursts of speed.
 When this happens the hamstrings must act eccentrically to decelerate the forward motion of the tibia (shin bone).
 It is at this point that the hamstrings are most commonly injured.
 Hamstring strains can be graded 1-3 as with all muscle strains.
 Grade 3 is a full rupture.
 Find out more about hamstring strains.

-Contusions usually occur as a result of the ball hitting an area which is not protected, on either a batsman or a fielder.
+Contusions usually occur as a result of the ball hitting an area that is not protected, on either a batsman or a fielder.
 This causes damage to the blood vessels within the underlying muscle, where it is compressed against the bone.
 The extent of the damage depends on the depth of the contact, but all contusions should be treated with respect with the RICE protocol being applied immediately.
 If not treated properly, a deep contusion could result in myositis ossificans.
 Learn more about contusions.

 Hand and finger injuries